 I owe the rest of my media-intern experience to that summer, which was followed by internships at St. Louis Magazine and O, The Oprah Magazine through the ASME (American Society of Magazine Editors) program.

 At school, I studied political science, a major I chose rather blindly, thinking merely that I’d enjoy it and that it would allow for ample writing (and both proved true).
 Combining my interests in journalism and politics, I completed a senior thesis investigating rhetorical evidence of partisanship in coverage of socio-political issues.
-If that piques your interest, read my abstract.
+If that piques your interest, feel free to read my abstract.